Welcome to Wildridings Primary School!

 If you have any concerns about the safety or well-being of a child, please contact one of the following members of staff:

-- Mr Chandler (Designated Safeguarding Lead)
+- Mr Ellis (Designated Safeguarding Lead)

 Details for contacting these staff members can be found on the Contact Us page.